antimof/UxPlay/README.md

 only distributions for R Pi that are known to supply it include Raspberry Pi OS, Ubuntu, and Manjaro (all available from Raspberry Pi with their Raspberry Pi Imager).
 Other distributions generally do not provide it: **without this kernel module, UxPlay cannot use the decoding firmware in the GPU.**

+For use of the GPU, use raspi-config "Performance Options" (on Raspberry Pi OS, use a similar tool on other distributions) to allocate sufficient memory for the GPU (on  R. Pi 3 model B+, the maximum (256MB) is suggested).
+Even with GPU video decoding, some frames may be dropped by the lower-power 3 B+, so the -vsync option (introduced in UxPlay-1.63) that uses timestamps to synchronize audio and video is needed.

 * The plugin in the latest GStreamer-1.22 release works well, but older releases of GStreamer will not work unless patched with backports from GStreamer-1.22.
 Raspberry Pi OS (Bullseye) now has a